Las Vegas Bicycle Accident Lawyers

 - On multi-lane roadways/highways, motorists must give cyclists a full lane when passing

-According to the National Highway Traffic Safety Administration (NHTSA), hundreds of cyclists are killed and tens of thousands are injured in traffic accidents in the U.S. every year.
-Cyclists represent about 14% of all traffic accident fatalities.
+Despite these rules of the road, 52,000 bike riders are injured and 716 cyclists are killed due to bicycle accidents every year.
+According to the National Highway Traffic Safety Administration (NHTSA), cyclists represent about 14% of all traffic accident fatalities.
 It’s essential for cyclists to stay informed and safe in order to avoid becoming a statistic themselves.

 How Do Bicycle Accidents Happen?